In General

 Links and Additional Information

 The Live Steam hobby is a great hobby, regardless of the scale you decide to involve yourself in.
-Here are some more links of places you can go for more information and inspiration:
+Here are a few additional links of places you can go for more information and inspiration:

 I don't know why, but it seems to me that guys in the UK have more "iron" or something in their blood, cause they sure do have some great railroading over there, and the Live Steam scene is no exception.
 For a good place to start, check out Peter's website: http://www.miniaturerailwayworld.co.uk/